Royal Grammar School, High Wycombe: Facilities

 A music centre was opened in late 2004, so that the school can offer A Level Music Technology.

 There is an on-site Combined Cadet Force.
 Other activities include the Public Speaking Society, music and orchestras, drama, social service, fencing and other sports.
 The school has two playing fields.
 The RGS also has its own .22 25 yard indoor range which is used by the shooting team of the school.

 In 2013, planning permission for an All Weather Pitch was granted, and in 2014, work began raising £1m to fund the creation of this 3G floodlit pitch, a new grass pitch, which was completed in April 2016, and to renovate the 100-year-old Main Block classrooms.

+The school also has a heated indoor 25m swimming pool.

 Activities

 Stage Lighting and Sound Team

 In 2019 the Stage Lighting and Sound Team (SLST) could be joined by some boys at or after, Academic Year 9.

 Combined Cadet Force

 The Combined Cadet Force has an Army section and an RAF section open for boys in KS4 & 5 (Years 10 and above) where they learn skills such as field-craft, map and compass, drill, leadership and first aid, while also taking part in activities such as weapon handling and flying.